Komal-kalyanraman/container_manager/README.md

 # Container Manager

-**Container Manager** is an open-source C++ library and service for managing containers across multiple runtimes such as Docker and Podman.
-It provides a unified API and extensible architecture for creating, starting, stopping, restarting, and removing containers, with support for CLI command, HTTP-based control, and multiple IPC protocols.
+**Container Manager** is a modular, production-ready C++ service for unified container management across Docker, Podman, more (planned).
+It supports REST, MQTT, MQ, D-Bus, gRPC (planned), Docker/Podman CLI, HTTP-API with incoming JSON & Protobuf data.
+Features: extensible architecture, replaceable database (Redis default), robust logging, thread pool for all protocols.
 The project is modular, production-ready, and designed for extensibility.

 ## Features